Explained: What is the US Global Gag Rule?

 What is the Global Gag Rule?

-The Global Gag Rule is a former US anti-abortion policy preventing international organisations from receiving funding from the government if they provide, advocate for, or refer to abortion services.
-Even though US money never funds abortion overseas, under the Global Gag Rule organisations must sign to say they won’t participate in anything abortion-related, even with their own money.
+The Global Gag Rule prohibits foreign nongovernmental organisations (NGOs) from receiving funding from the US government if they provide, advocate for, or refer to abortion services.
+Even though US money never funds abortion overseas, under the Gag Rule, organisations must sign to say they won’t participate in anything abortion-related, even with their own money.

 It’s known as a ‘gag rule’ because it has a silencing effect: it has created confusion, reinforced negative attitudes, suppressed healthcare information, and buried important conversations around women’s health.
 Some organisations were scared to refer women to safe abortion services, even in cases of rape, incest, or to save a woman’s life (the policy permits abortion under these circumstances), and some NGOs ceased their advocacy work in case it stripped them of their funding.